 We process your personal data for various purposes in line with the relevant data protection laws, in particular the GDPR and the German Federal Data Protection Act ("Bundesdatenschutzgesetz", BDSG).
-The following generally apply in terms of the purpose of data processing: processing to meet contractual obligations (Article 6 Paragraph 1 Letter b GDPR), to safeguard legitimate interests (Article 6 Paragraph 1 Letter f GDPR), based on your consent (Article 6 Paragraph 1 Letter a GDPR) and/or based on statutory requirements (Article 6 Paragraph 1 Letter c GDPR).
+The following generally apply in terms of the purpose of data processing: processing to perform contractual obligations (Art.
+6 (1) lit. b GDPR), to protect legitimate interests (Art.
+6 (1) lit. f GDPR), based on your consent (Art.
+6 (1) lit. a GDPR) and/ or based on legal obligations (Art.
+6 (1) lit. c GDPR).

 5. Who receives my data?

-Service providers deployed by us and operating on our behalf (so-called "processors" cf. Article 4 No. 8 GDPR) can receive personal data.
+Service providers deployed by us and operating on our behalf (so-called "processors" cf. Art.
+4 No. 8 GDPR) can receive personal data.
 We use the following processors or categories of processor:

-In addition, we pass on your personal data to our subsidiaries, who also process personal data under their own responsibility (so-called "controllers", cf. Article 4 No. 7 GDPR).
+In addition, we pass on your personal data to our group companies, who also process personal data under their own responsibility (so-called "controllers", cf. Art.
+4 No. 7 GDPR).

 6. Transfer of personal data to third countries

-In cases described in Section II "Processing of personal data", we transfer your personal data to countries outside the European Economic Area (EEA) to the following recipients in third countries:
+In cases described in Parts II. to V., we transfer your personal data to countries outside the European Economic Area (EEA) to the following recipients in third countries:

-With regard to all recipients, we have implemented suitable guarantees (municipal data protection clauses in accordance with Art.
+With regard to all recipients, we have implemented suitable guarantees (standard data protection clauses in accordance with Art.
 46 para.
-2 DSGVO) to guarantee the security of your personal data.
+2 GDPR) to guarantee the security of your personal data.
 You may request a copy of these appropriate warranties.
-For this purpose, please contact the bodies designated in Section I, points 1 and 2.
+For this purpose, please contact the bodies designated in Part I, clauses 1 and 2.

 7. Storage of data